David-Durst/embeddedHaskellAetherling/theory/Clock_Signatures.md

 1. On every clock cycle where the producer emits data, the buffer is ready to accept input.
 1. On every clock cycle where the consumer accepts data, the buffer has data to emit.

-This section will show that the `n` and `v` parameters are sufficiently specific so that, if two operators with matching `TSeq` and `SSeq` types are composed, they are synchronizable.
+This section will show that `TSeq`'s `n` and `v` parameters are sufficiently specific so that, if two operators with matching `TSeq` and `SSeq` types are composed, they are synchronizable.

 ## Proof Of Synchronizability
 **Theorem:** Any pair of producer-consumer operators are synchronizable if the corresponding output and input sequences contain the same number of valid and invalid clocks.
 This is similar to Propositions 6 and 7 from NKN, except for finite sequences.